ASA Survey Methodology

 The survey is used to estimate total industry employment, sales, and payroll, based on a model developed for ASA by Standard & Poor’s DRI / McGraw–Hill in 1992.
 DRI conducted a census of ASA members and a survey of selected nonmember firms.
 Using this and related government data, DRI prepared annual estimates for 1990 and 1991 and a stratified-panel, survey-based estimation model to be used quarterly from 1992 forward.

 To preserve the confidentiality of individual company responses, a market research firm collects and tabulates the data and reports only aggregate results to ASA.
-Survey participants include more than 100 small, medium, and large staffing companies that together provide services in virtually all sectors of the industry.
+Survey participants include small, medium, and large staffing companies that together provide services in virtually all sectors of the industry.
 The participants provide employment, sales, and payroll data on the most recent quarter and, to ensure validity and continuity, the relevant previous quarters.
 Responses are stratified by company size and used to derive growth rates for each stratum.
 Strata for each metric are weighted based on the proportionate market share of similarly sized companies.
 These growth rates are applied quarter by quarter to aggregate benchmark estimates for temporary and contract staffing employment, sales, and payroll.

 ASA Staffing Index